-Nigerian breakfast recipes consist of the different kinds of foods that are eaten in Nigeria in the morning, I hope to make this list as comprehensive and detailed as possible by including even children’s morning recipes.
+Nigerian breakfast recipes comprise the original foods that are eaten in Nigeria in the morning, I hope to make this list comprehensive and detailed by including even recipes for kids.

-I would go along to list the very simple and easy to make Nigerian breakfast recipes and then a detailed instruction on making them, I will also include a link to videos where necessary.
-It is advisable to go on very light foods in the morning, certain simple meals that will unlock your neural pathway for the rest of the day.
+Let’s make simple and easy Nigerian breakfast recipes and then a detailed instruction on making them will follow via a link.
+I will also include videos where necessary.
+It is advisable to go on very light foods in the morning, simple meals that will unlock your neural pathway for the rest of the day.

 The most popular breakfast recipe in Nigeria is a combination of tea and bread